How To Take Collagen Supplements: Your Questions Answered

 How Do Collagen Supplements Work?

 Although topical collagen creams have been popular in the past, nutritionists have noted that “oral supplementation helps to deliver specific amino acids, which are considered the building blocks of collagen synthesis and can only be achieved through oral supplementation.
 Studies show that collagen is absorbed in the GI tract and, following digestion, is circulated in the blood and can accumulate in the skin.”
+We have developed our new Beauty Collagen Powder with this in mind.

 Can You Get Collagen From Food?